 Heart & Soul

-Our topics for the Summer term are listed below along with a brief summary of the skills covered.
+Our topics for the Spring term are listed below along with a brief summary of the skills covered.

 In Year Six our homework is given out on Tuesday and is due back to school no later than the following Monday.
-It will normally consist of one piece of English, Maths or Topic work, along with IXL practise during the week of a minimum of 45 minutes.
+It will normally consist of English, Maths or Topic work, along with IXL practise during the week of a minimum of 30 minutes.
 Practising times tables will also help in all areas of your child’s maths work - these shall also be tested on a weekly basis.

 High Frequency spellings will be given out on Tuesday and tested the following Monday.
 RWI Spellings are also given out and tested on a two weekly basis, depending on the unit being studied.